Search Results

 BOARDING PASS: All participants, whose travel has been provided or will be reimbursed by ICTP-SAIFR, should bring the boarding pass upon registration.
 The return boarding pass (PDF, if online check-in, scan or picture, if physical) should be sent to secretary@ictp-saifr.org by e-mail.

 Visa information: Nationals from several countries in Latin America and Europe are exempt from tourist visa.
-Nationals from Australia, Canada and USA are exempt from tourist visa until April 10, 2025.
+Nationals from Australia, Canada and USA will be required to obtain a tourist e-visa for visits after April 10, 2025.
 Please check here which nationals need a tourist visa to enter Brazil.

-Accommodation: Participants, whose accommodation will be provided by the institute, will stay at The Universe Flat.
-Hotel recommendations are available here.
+Accommodation: Participants whose accommodations are provided by ICTP-SAIFR will stay at Hotel Intercity the Universe Paulista.
+Other hotel recommendations are available here.

 Continue Reading |